How to Recognize if You’re Being Overworked

 💡 Clockify Pro Tip

-A classic tip for improving your focus in keeping to-do lists.
+A classic tip for improving your focus is having a to-do list policy.
 Writing down tasks and jotting down all your thoughts will most certainly help you improve your productivity.

 Sign #4: Weakened immune system